kondurupallavi/SIMULATION-OF-INVERTING-NON--INVERTING-AND-DIFFERENTIAL-AMPLIFIER/README.md

 ## RESULT:
-Thus the LT Spice tool has been studied and non-inverting ,inverting,differential amplifier circuit is stimulated.
+Thus the LT Spice tool has been studied and non-inverting ,inverting,differential amplifier circuit is stimulated..